soulmachines/sm-web-component/docs/API-DOCS.md

 when set to:

-- true, a session connection will be made when the component is initialized
+- "true", a session connection will be made when the component is initialized
-- false, no session connection will be made when the component is initialized
+- "false", no session connection will be made when the component is initialized

 > Subsequent connection/disconnection can be made via the `connect`/`disconnect` methods.